October 4, 2019

 McIntyre Mines actively recruits mine workers from across Canada to work in their mines.

-McIntyre Mines to supply 10 Japanese companies with more than 1.6 million tons of coal over the next 2 years.
+In March, McIntyre Mines to supply 10 Japanese companies with more than 1.6 million tons of coal over the next 2 years.
 The coal is worth $59/ton.

-Public hearings are held in Grande Cache regarding the proposal to expand McIntyre No. 9 mine.
+In May, public hearings are held in Grande Cache regarding the proposal to expand McIntyre No. 9 mine.

 AWA receives a letter from a barrister, regarding McIntyre’s expansion of No. 9 mine.
 He expresses concern over the lack of discussion on the environmental aspects of expansion and McIntyre’s reclamation procedures.
 He is worried about impact on watersheds from poorly reclaimed sloped areas.
 He is asking that an environmental interest group intervene in the formal ERCB hearing to assess McIntyre’s project.

 The Eastern Slopes Policy for resource management of the Eastern Slopes, including Kakwa, is created.

 Kakwa is eliminated from the Procter and Gamble Forest Management Agreement.